Wilhelm Vischer (botanist)

 Wilhelm Vischer (5 January 1890 in Basel - 2 June 1960 in Basel) was a Swiss botanist whose areas of interest were algae and spermatophytes.

 He studied medicine in Geneva and Basel, and natural sciences in Munich, where in 1914 he obtained his PhD.
-At the University of Munich, he was a student of Karl Ritter von Goebel.
+At the Ludwig-Maximilians-Universität München, he was a student of Karl Ritter von Goebel.
 Following graduation, with Robert Hippolyte Chodat, he participated in a botanical excursion to Paraguay.
 After his return to Switzerland, he spent several years in Geneva (1914–1919), working on plants that were collected in Paraguay.

-Beginning in 1919 he worked as a botanist at the rubber research station in Buitenzorg, Java.
-In 1924 he qualified as a lecturer at the University of Basel, where from 1928 to 1960, he served as an associate professor of botany.
+Beginning in 1919, he worked as a botanist at the rubber research station in Buitenzorg, Java.
+In 1924, he qualified as a lecturer at the University of Basel, where from 1928 to 1960, he served as an associate professor of botany.

-In 1937 Adolf Pascher named the algae genus Vischeria in his honour.
+In 1937, Adolf Pascher named the algae genus Vischeria in his honour.